Raising the drinking age to 21: Pros and cons

 Moreover, advertising spending of the bigger liquor companies will move from above-the-line to below-the-line marketing like store promotions, events, and competitions.
 This would crowd out smaller firms, who tend to use below-the-line marketing, which would negatively affect competition in the alcohol industry.

 Genesis created an economic model to compare a business-as-usual baseline scenario with one incorporating the proposed change in the legal drinking age from 18 to 21 and advertising restrictions.

 It evaluated the effect of the proposed amendments on overall output, tax, and employment in the alcohol industry and the economy as a whole for low and high impact scenarios.
 The immediate impacts on the advertising and media industry were also evaluated.

 The assessment also drew on international literature, regional analysis and consultations with industry and health experts to estimate the likely impact on consumption volumes and public health savings.

-Genesis’s technical inputs across three practices, rigorous, independent and objective study provided the social partners and government with facts and evidence to further debate the merits of the amendments.
+Genesis’s technical inputs across three practices produced a rigorous, independent and objective study that provided the social partners and government with facts and evidence to further debate the merits of the amendments.